RoboticExplorationLab/Altro.jl/README.md

 ALTRO uses iterative LQR (iLQR) with an augmented Lagrangian framework and can solve problems with nonlinear inequality and equality path constraints and nonlinear dynamics.

-ALTRO.jl solves trajectory optimization problems set up using [TrajectoryOptimization.jl](https://github.com/RoboticExplorationLab/TrajectoryOptimization.jl).
+Altro.jl solves trajectory optimization problems set up using [TrajectoryOptimization.jl](https://github.com/RoboticExplorationLab/TrajectoryOptimization.jl).

 For details on the solver, see the original [conference paper](https://rexlab.stanford.edu/papers/altro-iros.pdf) or related [tutorial](https://bjack205.github.io/papers/AL_iLQR_Tutorial.pdf).